Education: B.A. in Behavioral Neuroscience from the University of San Diego

 Sea Kayak: Everglades National Park (International Biosphere Reserve) and Dove Creek, North Key Largo

 Explore: Turtle Hospital at Marathon Key, Wild Bird Center at Key Largo, Key West & southernmost point in the US, The Key West Butterfly and Nature Conservatory

 REEF Classes Fish Identification Study and Lion Fish Education

 We stay in a private home.
 Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.
+Following time in the ocean, participants will be swimming and rinsing off daily.
 Bathrooms are flush toilets.

 Ft.
 Lauderdale, FL